 17. Trotsky Museum

-Disclaimer needed here.
-I normally love to do things on my own, but with age I realized that joining guided tours are sometimes the smartest thing to do for many different reasons:
+Disclaimer is needed here.
+I normally love to do things on my own, but with age, I realized that joining guided tours is sometimes the smartest thing to do for many different reasons:

 - You save time

 - You are with a knowledgeable guide who will give you precious information that you wouldn’t know if you visited by yourself

 - You save the hassle of local transport

 - You have the chance to meet interesting people both locals and like-minded travelers

 That’s why I have selected the below tours for you to check out.

 18. Hot Air Balloon Flight over Teotihuacan, from Mexico City

 Enjoy this 45 minutes shared flight on an air balloon over the Teotihuacan ancient city.